Asymptotically Achieving Centralized Rate on the Decentralized Network MISO Channel: Main Results

-It is known that the optimal DoF of the centralized CSIT setting with accuracy $\alpha^{(1)}$ is $1 + (K-1)\alpha^{(1)}$\cite{Davoodi2018_TIT_BC}, which is attained by means of superposition coding where a common message is broadcast and intended to be decoded before the zero-forced messages.
+It is known that the optimal DoF of the centralized CSIT setting with precision $\alpha^{(1)}$ is $1 + (K-1)\alpha^{(1)}$\cite{Davoodi2018_TIT_BC}, which is attained by means of superposition coding where a common message is broadcast and intended to be decoded before the zero-forced messages.
 It is remarkable that, in the regime of interest, $N_{1} \geq K-1$, the distributed CSIT setting performance still converges asymptotically to the centralized performance even if superposition coding is applied.
 This comes from the fact that the instantaneous power applied converges to the one used in the centralized setting (as we prove at a later stage), such that the common symbol broadcast can be sent with the same rate.

-\subsection{Achievability: Some insights}
+\subsection{Achievability: Some Insights}

-Theorem~\ref{theo:rate_convergence} evidences that the issues associated which \emph{feasible consistency} between the TXs (enunciated in Section~\ref{subse:centr_2_distr}) can be overtaken.
-Intuitively, the strategies mentioned in Section~\ref{subse:centr_2_distr} are the extremes cases of consistency.
-Particularly, the naive ZF represents the extreme in which consistency is not considered, whereas the Active-Passive ZF embodies the extreme with perfect consistency but limited accuracy and possible Power Outage, such that there may not be \emph{feasible} consistency.
-The block diagrams of naive ZF and Active-Passive ZF are shown in Fig.~\ref{fig:naive_zf_diagram} and Fig.~\ref{fig:apzf_zf_diagram}, respectively.
+Theorem~\ref{theo:rate_convergence} evidences that the issues associated with \emph{feasible consistency} between the TXs (which are enunciated in Section~\ref{subse:centr_2_distr}) can be overcome.
+Intuitively, the strategies mentioned in Section~\ref{subse:centr_2_distr} are extreme cases of consistency.
+Particularly, the Naive ZF represents the extreme in which consistency is not considered, whereas the Active-Passive ZF embodies the extreme with perfect consistency but limited precision and possible Power Outage, such that there may not be \emph{feasible} consistency.
+The block diagrams of Naive ZF and Active-Passive ZF are shown in Fig.~\ref{fig:naive_zf_diagram} and Fig.~\ref{fig:apzf_zf_diagram}, respectively.
 The main question is whether a good compromise can be found.